Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Proof of Theorem 6

 Here, $Q(\Xi)=\prod_{j=1,j\neq c}^kq(\mathbf{y}_j)$ represents a probability distribution that takes all $q(\mathbf{y}_j)$, $j\neq c$ into account as a whole.
 On the other hand, $F_A(\Xi)$ and $F_B(\Xi)$ stand for the functions about $\Xi$, namely,

 and

 where

-Now, let us focus on the term $A$, and we arrive at {\allowdisplaybreaks }Here, $\mathbb{E}_{u(x)}[v(x)]$ represents the expectation of function $v(x)$ while $x$ is sampled from the distribution $u(x)$, $(e)$ comes from the \emph{Jensen's inequality} in the multi-variable case.
-Moreover, thanks to the $k-1$ independent samples from $q(\cdot)$, $(f)$ follows the derivations shown below, {\allowdisplaybreaks }Similar to $A$, we can rewrite $B$ as
+Now, let us focus on the term $A$, and we arrive at {\allowdisplaybreaks }Here, $\mathbb{E}_{u(x)}[v(x)]$ represents the expectation of function $v(x)$ while $x$ is sampled from the distribution $u(x)$, $(h)$ comes from the \emph{Jensen's inequality} in the multi-variable case.
+Moreover, thanks to the $k-1$ independent samples from $q(\cdot)$, $(i)$ follows the derivations shown below, {\allowdisplaybreaks }Similar to $A$, we can rewrite $B$ as

-Therefore, from (\ref{c3}) and (\ref{c4}), we get {\allowdisplaybreaks }where $\delta_{\text{MTM}}=k/(k-1+\frac{1}{\delta})$ and {\allowdisplaybreaks }for $\mathbf{x}\in\mathbb{Z}^n$ comes from (\ref{xxxx}) in Lemma 2.
+Therefore, from (\ref{c3}) and (\ref{c4}), we get {\allowdisplaybreaks }where $\delta_{\text{MTM}}=k/(k-1+\frac{1}{\delta})$ and {\allowdisplaybreaks }for $\mathbf{x}\in\mathbb{Z}^n$ from (\ref{xxxx}) in Lemma 1.
 From (\ref{c5}), it is straightforward to see that all the Markov transitions have a component of size $\delta_{\text{MTM}}$ in common.
-Then, coupling technique can be applied to show the uniform ergodicity, which is omitted here for simplicity and more details can be found in \cite{ZhengWangGeometrical}.
+Then, uniform ergodicity can be easily demonstrated through spectral gap or coupling technique, which is omitted here for simplicity.

 \end{proof}